“ The maturity of an organisation’s leadership lays the foundation and sets the tone for everything that follows.

 The Core Issue

 Impunity and insufficient ”mechanisms” are not causes.
 They are just the results.
-With emotionally mature leaders in place, the procedure for reporting harassment would have been unimportant, as any small incident of attempted harassment would have been dealt with swiftly.
+With emotionally mature leaders in place, the procedure for reporting harassment would have been unimportant, as any small incident of attempted bullying would have been dealt with swiftly.
 No matter the formalities.

 The first step to recovery is increased transparency, as publishing the independent report, hopefully is a sign of.